akakream/TODO-Tracker/README.md

 # TODO-Tracker

-*Do not ever forget what to do*
+*Never forget what to do!*

-A static website that allows you to keep track of your TODOs.
+A website that allows you to keep track of your TODOs.

+Also includes a live-server dev environment for prototyping and rapid development with some of the standard practices (minification etc.).
+Check out the gulpfile.js for more details.

+### "Build" process for production

+Open build/index.html

 ### Build process for development

-Install gulp with npm:
+Install gulp with npm/yarn if you haven't done so already:

 ```
 $ npm install gulp-cli -g
 ```

-Install modules with npm:
+Install development modules:

 ```
 $ npm install